jazik/termenv/README.md

 docker run --rm -it termenv
 ````

-The playbooks are cloned from Github `main`.
+The playbooks are mounted from current directory.

 ## With Vagrant